Unit 3 · Negotiation, Diplomacy & High-Stakes Talk · Lesson 15

 Deliverable

-A one-paragraph follow-up email written immediately after, naming next steps + a 30-second debrief on the silence.
+A one-paragraph follow-up email written straight after, naming next steps, plus a 30-second talk-through on the silence.

 Group extension (optional)